Nicholas D. Fratt

-Nicholas D. Fratt (January 25, 1825 – November 12, 1910) was an American businessman and politician.
+Nicholas Diller Fratt (January 25, 1825 – November 12, 1910) was an American businessman, Democratic politician, and Wisconsin pioneer.
 He was president of the Racine County Bank for fifty years.
-He also served two years in the Wisconsin State Senate and was an unsuccessful candidate for the United States House of Representatives and Governor of Wisconsin.
+He also served two years in the Wisconsin Senate (1859, 1860) and was an unsuccessful candidate for the United States House of Representatives and Governor of Wisconsin.
+He is the namesake of Fratt Elementary School in Racine, Wisconsin.

 Biography

-Nicholas Fratt was born in Watervliet, in Albany County, New York, to Catherine (Miller) and Jacob Fratt.
+Nicholas D. Fratt was born January 25, 1825, in the town of Watervliet, in Albany County, New York.
 As a young man, he worked for his father in the provision and packing business.
 At age 18, in 1843, he moved to Racine, in the Wisconsin Territory, and was employed at a packing house.
 In 1844, he went into business with Charles Herrick and opened a meat market and packing business.
 Two years later, his brother, Francis, arrived from New York and took the place of Herrick as his partner in the business.
 The company thrived and was his primary employment for the next fourteen years.

 In 1853, Fratt was one of the founders of the Racine County Bank, and would serve as President of the bank from 1859 to 1908.
-The bank became First National Bank & Trust Co. of Racine, and in 1988 was absorbed into Bank One Corporation.
+The bank became First National Bank & Trust Co. of Racine, and, in 1988, it was absorbed into Bank One Corporation.

 In 1855, Fratt bought a farm west of Racine.
-The land was later incorporated into the City of Racine in the neighborhood known as "West Racine".
+The land was later annexed into the city of Racine and became the neighborhood known as "West Racine".
 Fratt lived on his farm until 1894, when he moved into the city and bought a home on College Avenue.

 He was elected to the Wisconsin State Senate in 1858 and served in the 12th and 13th sessions of the Wisconsin Legislature (1859 and 1860).

 In 1874, he was the Democratic candidate for the United States House of Representatives for Wisconsin's 1st congressional district, losing to incumbent Charles G. Williams.

 Fratt ran for Governor of Wisconsin twice, in 1881 and 1884.
 In both elections he was defeated by Republican Jeremiah McLain Rusk.

+After retiring from the bank, about 1900, he moved west to Redlands, California.